cc-tweaked/CC-Tweaked/projects/ARCHITECTURE.md

  - `lints`: This defines an [ErrorProne] plugin which adds a couple of compile-time checks to our code.
 This is what enforces that no client-specific code is used inside the `main` source set (and a couple of other things!).

+ - `standalone`: This contains a standalone UI for computers, allowing debugging and development of CraftOS without launching Minecraft.

  - `web`: This contains the additional tooling for building [the documentation website][tweaked.cc], such as support for rendering recipes